 Now the third mind shift is that an empty seat is better than a bad hire.
 Now let’s take a step back and think about that for just a second.
-You know, you post a position, let’s say you post a case manager position and you probably, if you’re in a larger city, you’ll probably get about a hundred to 150 resumes.
+You know you post a position, let’s say you post a case manager position and you probably, if you’re in a larger city, you’ll probably get about 100 to 150 resumes.
 And of those, if you’re lucky, eight to 10% are probably qualified.
 So let’s say you have 12 qualified candidates, you reach out to all 12 for no longer interested or they don’t want to leave their current job or they found another job.
 And so now you’ve got eight possible candidates and you know

 you just remembered, you can’t fix fit and you’re going through and none of these eight seemed like a really good fit for you or organization or for you as a hiring manager.

 Well, that’s where this very true maximum comes in, that an empty seat is better than a bad hire.
 It is far better that you have to say to your board.
 Or if you’re just a hiring manager, not the executive director, you have to say to your executive director and your funders and your community and everyone who works with this position, Hey, I’m really sorry that we can’t achieve our goals right now, but we just have not found the right candidate.
 That sounds a whole lot better than having to tell your board, your executive director, your funders, other people that work with this person.
 Hey, you know, we’re really sorry we have a lot of turnover in this position.
 Or we’re really sorry we have someone who’s not doing the job well.
 We just keep making bad hires.
 So it’s always better to have to tell folks, Hey, we’ve not found the right person.

 And that’s why we’re not making progress.
 So always remember an empty seat is far better than a bad hire.

 Mindshift number 4: Encourage candidates to vet you.